yeti0904/yeti09049/README.md

 Hello everyone, I'm MESYETI
-I code mainly in C and C++ but sometimes i make things in JavaScript and Python
+I code mainly in C and C++ but sometimes i make things in JavaScript

 I'm currently working on a text editor and powder simulation game